abs-git/Eye_written_character_preprocessing/README.md

 ![preprocessing](https://user-images.githubusercontent.com/48580174/137443414-b34f5afb-d677-44f3-b6da-d8a98243805a.png)

-## Eye written characters classification
+### Experiments of classification

+> In the version 1 <br>
-> We chose a algorithm which called Siamese Network to classify these characters.
+> We selected an algorithm which called 'Siamese Network' to classify the eog characters. <br>
+> To extract the features of the input, we designed a 'base model' that was constructed as a 1D CNN, LSTM and hierarchical attention layer <br>
-> In addition, We using new characters named 'Reference data'.
-These dataset became the benchmark of each class
+> In addition, We used new characters for post-processing and data argumentation which named 'Reference data'. <br>
+> These dataset became the benchmark of each class. <br>
+>
+> In the version 2 <br>
+> We still used 'Siamese Network' as a main algorithm. <br>
+> However, Vision Transformer(ViT) was used as a 'base model' and compared to previous base model. <br>
+> The new base model was reconstructed for our dataset. <br>
+> In the experiment of version 1, we got the problem that the accuracy of classification using the 'non trained class' was low.
+> We used the combination of numbers and katakana characters to solve this problem. <br>